Skip to main content

 • Registration and filing fees: While LLCs are easy to set up, most states charge filing fees ranging between $40 to $500.
 These fees are a consideration that new owners should research, especially sole proprietors looking to shift to an LLC.
 Additionally, most states require LLCs to pay yearly renewal fees.
 While it may seem costly, it’s important to remember that not having limited liability can sometimes prove more expensive to you personally.

-• Corporations are more attractive to potential investors: LLCs can't issue stock or raise capital.
+• Corporations are more attractive to potential investors: Although LLCs can attract investors, they can’t issue stock to raise capital.
 For these reasons, they are not as attractive to investors seeking large amounts of growth over a long period.
 If business owners plan to raise money in the future by selling additional shares, an LLC is not the legal entity for them.

 Deciding What is Best for Your Business

 Starting a new business is always challenging.
 There is no road map for new owners to follow.
-When you're weighing options and deciding which business structure is proper for you, you should strongly consider using a reputable DIY business formation service or contacting a small business lawyer.
+When you’re weighing options and deciding which business structure is proper for you, you should strongly consider using a or contacting a small business lawyer.
 Their know-how and legal advice will help you face these challenges with confidence.

 Related Topics